TheAlexDev23/power-options/README.md

 chmod +x *.sh
 # Run as local user, will require sudo password
 ./install-daemon.sh
+# If installing for the first time
+./setup.sh
+# If updating
+./update.sh
 ```

 ## Dependencies

-For *build* dependendencies refer to the installation guide above.
+For *build* dependendencies, refer to the installation guide above.

 Mandatory:
 - zsh